Geometric invariants for $p$-groups of class 2 and exponent $p$: The -generator -groups of class and exponent

 \subsection{Derived groups of order $p^4$}

 Brahana \cite{Brah51, Brah58} identified 59 4-dimensional subspaces of the 10-dimensional commutator space as orbit representatives.
 Copetti \cite{Cop04} showed that the spaces he labelled 29 and 31 are in the same orbit.
 In unpublished work from 2001, M.F.\ Newman and O'Brien found two additional redundancies. \begin{itemize} \item Spaces 50 and 51 are in the same orbit. \item Space 35 is in the orbit of 30 when $p = 5$; it is in the orbit of 29 when $p \equiv \pm 1 \bmod 5$; and it is in the orbit of 32 when $p \equiv \pm 2 \bmod 5$. \end{itemize} They also identified one missing orbit representative.
 Independently, Eick and Vaughan-Lee \cite{E-MRVL} showed that the number of these groups is 57.
 We summarise the outcome. \begin{thm} For every prime $p \geq 3$, there are $57$ isomorphism classes of $5$-generator groups of order $p^9$, class $2$, and exponent $p$. \end{thm} The matrices $\tuB\in\Mat_5(\ff[y_1,y_2,y_3]_1)$ for the groups determined by the duals of the 60 4-dimensional subspaces are available at \cite{GITPAGE}.
-For $p \in \{3,\ldots,37\}$, we investigated the values of associated invariants from \cref{th:invariants} for these groups; the resulting 57 distinct sets of invariants support the amendments to Brahana's list.
+For $p \in \{3,\ldots,37\}$, we investigated the values of invariants from \cref{th:invariants} for these groups; the resulting 57 distinct sets of invariants support the amendments to Brahana's list.
+Table \ref{Table5-4} records the values of some distinguishing invariants for the 57 cases.
+We retain our earlier notation; also $\mathrm{rad}(I)$ denotes the radical of an ideal $I$, and $\irr_a(I)$ is the number of irreducible components of $\varaff{I}$, and $\# \prim(I)$ is the number of ideals in a minimal primary decomposition of $I$.